Flag of South Vietnam: Computer encoding

 Unicode includes an emoji flag sequence for the flag of Vietnam but not the flag of South Vietnam.
 Sequences depicting national flags are based on ISO 3166-1 alpha-2 codes; the Socialist Republic of Vietnam took over South Vietnam's VN code in 1977.
 In 2017, a Change.org petition asked Apple Inc. and the Unicode Consortium to add a South Vietnamese flag emoji.
 By 2023, it had collected more than 17,000 signatures.
-In 2025, the San Jose City Council unanimously passed a resolution calling on the Unicode Consortium, based in nearby Mountain View, California, to include the "Vietnamese Heritage and Freedom Flag" in the Unicode character repertoire.
+In 2025, the San Jose City Council (home to one of the largest Vietnamese American communities) unanimously passed a resolution calling on the Unicode Consortium, based in nearby Mountain View, California, to include the "Vietnamese Heritage and Freedom Flag" in the Unicode character repertoire.